rob4abcba/nd024-mws-notes/ND024_Part2_Lesson09_08.md

 - Alt tags should be empty for decorative images.
 - Alt tags should be set on every image just like this pig is set on beign so darn cute.

+RL:
+ChromeVox is just a chrome extension so it's really easy to install

 - - -
 Next up: [Quiz: Accessibility Promise](ND024_Part2_Lesson09_09.md) or return to [Table Of Contents](./ND024_TableOfContents.md)